Elementary school fundraising ideas

 Parents’ night out

-This fundraising event can be a fun gathering for parents, or you can make it an opportunity for grownups to drop off their kids for a few hours in exchange for a donation to your cause!
-Charge an hourly rate or a flat “entrance fee” and give caregivers some priceless peace and quiet.
+This fundraising event can be a fun gathering for parents—or a chance for grownups to drop off their kids for a few hours in exchange for a donation to your cause.
+Charge an hourly rate or flat “entrance fee” and give caregivers some priceless peace and quiet.

 Night at the museum